 “All we have to decide is what to do with the time that is given us.”
 J. R. R. Tolkien

-You can tell a lot about a person by looking at their check book.
-You can also tell a lot about a person by looking at their calendar.
+You can tell a lot about a person by looking at their checkbook…and one’s calendar.

 What do you see?

 These calendar entries are to be expected.
 What do you see that feels more like a dread, obligation or past its season?
 What needs to be on your calendar, but is oddly missing?

 Today, we are going to explore a concept I call “calendar integrity.”
 Your calendar is a big driver in your business and your life.
 It is important that it represents the absolute best of you, with ease and integrity.

 Have you thought about your calendar much?
 Now is as good of a time as any to give it a quick review.
 Look for ways to restructure or reconfirm that you are planning your time wisely.
 Observe for a realistic and sustainable approach to calendar integrity and alignment with your deepest values and mission.

 The targeted approach invites you to look at your calendar from different perspectives with the end goal being a true record of how you want to move through your world.

 Target: Intentional Scheduling

 How are you being intentional with the items you put on your calendar?
 It is easy to add more without considering the bigger picture, when you have a lot of responsibilities.
 Do you book meetings without much thought?
 And how much time are you allocating to meetings that are unnecessary?
 Perhaps a request to meet or to have a bit of your time can be fulfilled with a simple phone call or an email exchange.
 One way to combat adding unintentional meetings to your calendar is to ask your self a clarifying question, “how can I provide input without sacrificing a large block of time?”
 And, “is this meeting in line with what I most need to accomplish today or this week?”

 Target: Who is In Charge?